 What to watch for: If a learner is uncomfortable with being touched by a fellow during the activity, they can practice the activity on themselves.

 ANIMALS: Animals and their movements Term 2 | Lesson 24 | Time: 30 min

-Sing your own melody or play music on any musical or electronic device.
+• Sing your own melody or play music on any musical or electronic device.
+For example, a cell phone.